England Football Online

 90

-According to the 1891 census, the young Bagshaw was a scholar living with his parents, James and Clara, at 53 Bridge Street in Heanor in Basford.
-He was the eldest of three children.
-His father was a Mechanic Striker.
+According to the 1891 census, the young Bagshaw is a scholar living with his parents, James and Clara, at 53 Bridge Street in Heanor in Basford.
+He is the eldest of three children.
+His father is a mechanic striker.

-According to the 1901 census, the Bagshaw family had moved to 3 Russell Street, in Derby.
+According to the 1901 census, the Bagshaw family have moved to 3 Russell Street, in Derby.
 The home of his grandmother, Anne Kinsey.
-John James was now the eldest of six children.
+John James is now the eldest of six children.

 According to the 1911 census, James is now living in Nottingham, and is now a Professional Footballer.
 Married to Ann, with two children, Maurice and Ronald.
 Living at 70 Coltismore Road in the south west of Nottingham.